Ajj33/SaveTweetsJS/SaveTweets/readMe.txt

 Save tweet into Local Storage - Project Scope:

-* The user can add new message submitting an html form.
+* The user can add new message by submitting an html form.

 * Messages are going to be saved into local storage.